Arturo Frondizi: The division of the UCR

-Parting ways with Balbin, Frondizi formed an "intransigent" wing of the UCR.
-The UCRI separated from the more conservative and anti-Perónist Ricardo Balbín at the UCR's 1956 convention.

 On November 9, 1956, the National Convention of the UCR met in Tucumán.
-The position of the party led by Frondizi, the Intransigence and Renewal Movement, was one of repudiation of the military government; He proposed taking the initiative and putting pressure on him by appointing a presidential formula.
-The Balbinistas (now separated from the MIR), unionists and sabattinistas, closer to the Liberating Revolution, rejected the proposal, since they were in favor of the military government.
-The National Convention voted in favor of the intransigent proposal and elected Arturo Frondizi as the candidate for President of the Nation.
-The unionists, balbinistas and sabattinistas, then left the Convention and on February 10, 1957 they formed a new party, a separate party, the Unión Cívica Radical del Pueblo, known as the conservative wing of the UCR.
+The Intransigence and Renewal Movement of the party led by Frondizi rejected cooperation with the military government; He proposed taking the initiative and putting pressure on him by appointing a presidential slate.
+The Balbinistas (now separated from the MIR), Unionists and Sabattinistas, closer to the military's Liberating Revolution, rejected the proposal.

+The National Convention voted in favor of the intransigent proposal and chose Frondizi as the candidate for President.
+The Unionists, Balbinistas and Sabattinistas then left the Convention and on February 10, 1957 formed a new party, the Unión Cívica Radical del Pueblo, which represented the conservative wing of the UCR.

-The intransigents also split into a party and took the title of Unión Cívica Radical Intransigente.
-The party quickly defined a position inspired by the Declaration of Avellaneda, but adapted to the postwar situation, attracting a large number of youth and progressive sectors outside the party, such as the socialists Dardo Cúneo and Guillermo Estévez Boero or the forger Raúl Scalabrini Ortiz.
-These were characterized by a non-anti-Peronist national center-left position, as well as by the developmental thinking supported by Rogelio Frigerio from the magazine Qué !.
+The intransigents also renamed the party the Unión Cívica Radical Intransigente.
+The party quickly defined a position inspired by the Declaration of Avellaneda, but adapted to the postwar situation, attracting a large number of youth and progressive sectors outside the party, such as the socialists Dardo Cúneo and Guillermo Estévez Boero and the writer and journalist Raúl Scalabrini Ortiz.
+These were characterized by a non-anti-Peronist national center-left position, as well as by the developmental thinking supported by Rogelio Frigerio from the magazine Qué!.
 Furthermore, Frondizi and Frigerio established a close relationship with the newspaper Clarín, to the point that until 1982 the newspaper identified itself with developmentalism and the future MID.